blinkysc/winerosetta2/README.md

-# WineRosetta
+# WineRosetta2

 A lightweight JIT (Just-In-Time) binary translator specifically designed to fix issues with World of Warcraft Classic versions running in Wine on Apple Silicon Macs (M1, M2, M3, M4) by handling problematic x86 instructions that cause issues with Rosetta 2 translation.

 ## Introduction

 This implementation functions as a simple JIT binary translator that targets specific problematic instructions.
-While the original design (winerosetta-2.cpp) solely relied on a Vectored Exception Handler to catch and handle illegal instructions at runtime, this enhanced version adds proactive patching:
+While the original design solely relied on a Vectored Exception Handler to catch and handle illegal instructions at runtime, this enhanced version adds proactive patching:

 1. **JIT Binary Translation**: It identifies and translates problematic instructions on-the-fly
 2. **Upfront Scanning**: It pre-patches known problematic instructions during module loading to avoid unnecessary exceptions